Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: Introduction

 \section{Introduction}

 The origin of excess of GeV gamma rays near the Galactic center (GC) \gcegen is one of the most important questions in high-energy astrophysics.
 The excess has an approximately spherical morphology around the GC and a maximum in spectral energy distribution (SED) around a few GeV, which gives a basis for interpretation in terms of dark matter (DM) annihilation \dmgen.
 Astrophysical explanations include a population of millisecond pulsars (MSPs) \mspmore or young pulsars \cite{2015arXiv150402477O}.
-In general, statistical methods have been used to distinguish a contribution from a population of point sources below the detection threshold from a smooth DM annihilation profile \cite{2015JCAP...05..056L, 2016PhRvL.116e1102B, 2016PhRvL.116e1103L}.
-Such statistical methods are prone to uncertainties in background diffuse emission, which can make DM annihilation profile in presence of diffuse background mismodelling look like a distribution of point-like sources \cite{2019PhRvL.123x1101L, 2020PhRvL.125l1105L, 2020PhRvD.102f3019L}.
-As a result, a careful assessment of diffuse background uncertainties is necessary \cite{2020PhRvD.101b3014C, 2020PhRvD.102b3023B, 2020PhRvL.125x1102L, 2021PhRvD.104l3022L, 2022PhRvD.105f3017M}.
-The spectrum and morphology of the GCE also sensitively depend on the presence of additional sources of cosmic ray electrons or protons near the GC \cite{2014JCAP...10..052P, 2015JCAP...12..005C, 2016PhRvL.117k1101C, 2017ApJ...840...43A}.
-It has been shown in several analyses that the GCE template proportional to a stellar bulge near the GC fits the data better than a spherically symmetric DM annihilation profile \cite{2018NatAs...2..387M, 2018NatAs...2..819B, 2019JCAP...09..042M, 2022ApJ...929..136P, 2024arXiv240204733M}.
-This statement was, however, challenged in Refs.~\cite{2022PhRvD.105j3023C, 2023MNRAS.522L..21M, 2024arXiv240102481Z}, where it was shown that spherically symmetric DM annihilation profile is preferred over stellar bulge templates.
+In general, statistical methods have been used to distinguish a contribution from a population of point sources below the detection threshold from a smooth DM annihilation profile \cite{2015JCAP...05..056L, 2016PhRvL.116e1102B, 2016PhRvL.116e1103L, 2020PhRvL.124w1103Z, 2020PhRvL.125x1102L, 2021PhRvD.104l3022L, 2022PhRvD.105f3017M, 2023JCAP...06..013C}.
+Such statistical methods are prone to uncertainties in background diffuse emission, which can make a signal from DM annihilation look like a distribution of pointlike sources \cite{2019PhRvL.123x1101L, 2020PhRvL.125l1105L, 2020PhRvD.102f3019L}.
+As a result, a careful assessment of diffuse background uncertainties is necessary \cite{2020PhRvD.101b3014C, 2020PhRvD.102b3023B, 2020PhRvL.125x1102L, 2021PhRvL.127p1102C, 2021PhRvD.104l3022L, 2022PhRvD.105f3017M, 2023JCAP...06..013C}.

+The spectrum and morphology of the Galactic center excess (GCE) are also sensitive to additional sources of cosmic ray electrons or protons near the GC \cite{2014JCAP...10..052P, 2015JCAP...12..005C, 2016PhRvL.117k1101C, 2017ApJ...840...43A}.
+Furthermore, it has been argued that the GCE template proportional to a stellar bulge near the GC fits the data better than a spherically symmetric DM annihilation profile \cite{2018NatAs...2..387M, 2018NatAs...2..819B, 2019JCAP...09..042M, 2022ApJ...929..136P, 2024PhRvD.109l3042M}.
+This statement was, however, challenged in Refs.~\cite{2021PhRvD.103f3029D, 2022PhRvD.105j3023C, 2023MNRAS.522L..21M, 2024PhRvD.109l3017Z}, where it was shown that a spherically symmetric DM annihilation profile is preferred over stellar bulge templates.
 Overall, the inferred GCE morphology and spectrum as well as interpretation in terms of faint point sources vs DM annihilation sensitively depend on the uncertainties of the foreground gamma-ray emission.